Why choose an apprenticeship?

 In manufacturing, you will learn how to build the highly complex parts and systems that make up the aircraft components.
 In maintenance, you wil learn how to inspect, repair and maintain aircraft parts and systems often to Licensed Engineer standards.

 For aspiring pilots, a new apprenticeship standard for commercial airline pilots is being developed by a specialist sub-group of the Aviation Industry Skills Board, which will be chaired by TUI UK & Ireland, managed by People 1st, and is set to increase opportunities in the aviation industry.

-The commercial airline pilot standard, approved for development by the Department for Education, is also supported by other leading aviation employers, including, Monarch Group, British Airways and FlyBe, and has the backing of the British Airline Pilots Association (BALPA), the Honourable Company of Air Pilots and the Civil Aviation Authority.
+The commercial airline pilot standard, approved for development by the Department for Education, is also supported by other leading aviation employers, including, EasyJet, Virgin Atlantic, British Airways and FlyBe, and has the backing of the British Airline Pilots Association (BALPA), the Honourable Company of Air Pilots and the Civil Aviation Authority.

 Apprenticeships are available at various levels with each leading to a National Vocational Qualification (NVQ).

 These courses lead to a National Vocational Qualification (NVQ) Level 2, a certificate in Functional Skills (maths, English and ICT) and, in some cases, a relevant knowledge-based qualification (e.g. BTEC).
 An NVQ Level 2 is equivalent to 5 GCSEs (A-C).